AthulyaS123/JPMorganChaseCoProject/README.md

-Methods administered by the minister coined the name tominister.
+Methods administered by the minister coined the name tominister (aka Tommy Fang).

 Only run with "runner" classes.
 Others might need a "walkthrough."
 These utilize scanners to scan.
 Thus, the user just enters information corresponding to the questions asked and the code will just do the work afterwards.